 Denise Edwards, Founding Principal

-Denise has fifteen years of experience as a teacher and leader in both DC public charter schools and DC Public Schools.
-She was a founding teacher at Cesar Chavez PCS in 2004, and has since worked in DC Prep PCS, Paul PCS, and DC Public Schools.
+Denise will begin her work as The Sojourner Truth School’s founding principal in August, 2019.
+Denise holds an AMI Montessori administrator’s certificate from the Whole School Leadership Institute, and has fifteen years of experience as a teacher and leader in both DC public charter schools and DC Public Schools.
+She was a founding teacher at Cesar Chavez PCS in 2004, and has since worked in DC Prep PCS, Paul PCS, and as an assistant principal at Columbia Heights Education Campus in DC Public Schools.
 Over her last five years, she has overseen initiatives in personalized, competency-based learning that have resulted in wide and holistic gains, including significant PARCC growth in both ELA and math.